Clement-W/bicycle-counter/README.md

 The pipeline that specify the data augmentation options that will be applied to the images is created in this notebook: [configure_training_pipeline.ipynb](configure_training_pipeline.ipynb).

-Data augmentation englobe techniques used to increase the amount of data, by adding to the dataset slightly modified copies of already existing data.
+Data augmentation consists of techniques used to increase the amount of data, by adding to the dataset slightly modified copies of already existing data.
 Data augmentation helps to reduce overfitting by helping the network to generalize over different examples.
 This is closely related to oversampling.
 It is important to note that all the data augmentation options will be applied on the images, before entering the resize layer.
 Here, we used 3 different methods to augment our data:

 - **random_scale_crop_and_pad_to_square**: Randomly scale, crop, and then pad the images to fixed square dimensions.
 The method sample a random_scale factor from a uniform distribution between scale_min and scale_max, and then resizes the image such that its maximum dimension is (output_size * random_scale).
 Then a square output_size crop is extracted from the resized image.
 Lastly, the cropped region is padded to the desired square output_size (which is the input size of the network) by filling the empty values with zeros.
 - **random_horizontal_flip**: Randomly flips the image and detections horizontally, with a probability p.
 Here we chose p=0.3, so the probability that an image is horizontally flipped is 30%.